Temporary Outdoor Patio Program

 - Sketches on-street or pedestrian by-pass must be in accordance to SK-1 and SK-2 or Pedestrian Bypass SK-3.
 All on-street patios shall have a minimum of 4.5 metres clearance between the street centreline (on a street with a single lane in each direction) and the edge of the patio, if adjacent to a marked bike lane, the traffic clearance will be 0.25 metres from the edge of the bike lane.

-Complete Municipal Property Application
+Municipal Property

-Complete Private Property Application
+Private Property

-Complete On-Street Structure Application
+On-Street Structure

 Once your application has been submitted, a member of our team will contact you within 2 business days to discuss further and identify next steps.
 Total approval time is 15 business days.